marcantonio64/brickgame_python/README.md

 python -m brickgame_tkinter
 ```

-If you want to play a specific game directly, simply add `\games\` and
+If you want to play a specific game directly, simply add `.games.` and
 the name of the game in lowercase.
 For instance:

 ```shell